patlaj/experimental/prycrane/accessibility/afeedback-02-04-en.md

 dateModified: 2022-11-14
 ---
 <h1 property="name" id="wb-cont" dir="ltr"><span class="stacked"><span>Accessibility feedback</span>: <span>Employment and Social Development Canada (ESDC)</span></span></h1>
 <p>At Employment and Social Development Canada (ESDC), we commit to offering you accessible information and services.</p>
+<h2>Anonymous feedback</h2>

+<p>You can provide feedback and remain fully anonymous if you use the online questionnaire, the phone or VRS.
+To ensure anonymity, do not state your name or provide any identifying information.</p>
+<p>If you are using an email address that includes your name and want to remain anonymous, <strong>state that you would like your feedback to remain anonymous</strong>.
+That way, we will not identify you with your feedback with anyone beyond PCH’s Accessibility Office.</p>
+<p>For physical mail, if you would like to remain fully anonymous, please <strong>do not include your return address</strong> on the envelope.
+If you would like to receive anacknowledgement with a response regarding your feedback, please let us know within your feedback that you would like to remain anonymous but receive a response back.
+We will not identify you with your feedback with anyone beyond the Accessibility Office.

+<p>Please note that all feedback will be anonymized when we report publiclyon all feedback.</p>

 <h2>What feedback can you submit?</h2>
 <p>You can submit feedback on the ESDC Accessibility Planor the barriers you experience when dealing with ESDC.</p>